 Although the essay is not required but highly recommended, it provides another opportunity to learn more about you.
 The essay should be no longer than 650 words, and may be uploaded after the student's application has been received.
 Applicants should choose one topic from the list below.
 Please note that The Common Application provides different essay prompts than the FSU and The Coalition applications.

 Florida State University considers applications from students who are educated through a Home-Education program, or who have earned a GED.
 Home-Education applicants must complete the SSAR, while students earning a GED must submit official GED results along with an official, partial high school transcript.
 In addition, all applicants must submit at least one ACT and/or SAT test score by the application deadline to be considered for admission.
-Freshman admission is a holistic and selective process, and no single criterion guarantees admission to our university.
+First Year admission is a holistic and selective process, and no single criterion guarantees admission to our university.